RenderBr/EssentialsPlus/README.md

-# EssentialsPlus for TShock5, by Average#
+# EssentialsPlus for TShock5, by Average#1305

 Essentials+ is a combination of things from Essentials and things from MoreAdminCommands made better.
 All commands run asynchronously.
 It does not include Sign Commands.